oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 1. The signature of the Client Attestation JWT verifies with the public key of a known and trusted Client Attester.
 1. The key contained in the `cnf` claim of the Client Attestation JWT is not a private key.
 1. The Client Attestation JWT is fresh enough per local policy of the Authorization Server or Resource Server by checking the `iat` or `exp` claims.
-1. If a `client_id` is provided in the request containing the Client Attestation, then this `client_id` matches the `sub` claim of the Client Attestation JWT.
+1. If a `client_id` is provided in the request containing the Client Attestation, then this `client_id` matches the `sub` claim of the Client Attestation JWT, unless specified otherwise by a profile as described in [](#profiling).

 ## Client Attestation PoP JWT {#verification-client-attestation-pop-jwt}